 Formic and acetic acid dispenser – a simple and helpful solution for your apiary

-With the arrival of September, the fight against Varroa enters a decisive phase.
-The last honey of this year is harvested from the hives and the nests are finally laid out for wintering.
-This is a good time to finally deal with the population of the Varroa destructor, which weakens the winter bee generation.
+With the arrival of September, it is time to finally deal with the population of the Varroa destructor, which weakens the winter bee generation.
 It is also worth protecting the combs taken out from the hives against the destructive effect of the Wax moth.
 In both cases, a 120 ml acid dispenser from the Łyson company offer may prove helpful.

 Formic acid – an effective way to combat Varroa

 Most pharmaceuticals are expensive, so beekeepers are increasingly looking to find other solutions.
 Some of those are very effective and at the same time inexpensive to use.
 Formic acid has been known for years and proven in apiaries.
 It is an organic chemical compound, namely carboxylic acid.
 The biggest advantage of its application is that it fights Varroa destructor not only on bees themselves – like other medications – but also those hidden inside the sealed off comb cells.
 Due to the shortened foretical phase of the pests, this factor proves crucial.
 The 85% formic acid treatment, if carried out correctly, is safe for bees and is highly effective in reducing varroasis.

 Acetic acid – a way to keep combs in storage